 The Clarifying Lawful Overseas Use of Data (“CLOUD”) Act was enacted into law on March 23, 2018.
 The Act provides that U.S. law-enforcement orders issued under the Stored Communications Act (SCA) may reach certain data located in other countries – a key question in United States v.
 Microsoft Corporation, No. 17-2, a case argued before the Supreme Court on February 27.
 Both the government and Microsoft recently agreed that the closely watched case is now moot following the CLOUD Act.
 READ MORE

 Bob Loeb is a partner in Orrick's Supreme Court and Appellate Litigation practice, specializing in high stakes and complex cases.
 He has briefed hundreds of cases and has personally argued more than 185 appeals, including cases in the U.S. Supreme Court, every federal circuit and numerous state courts.

 His breadth and depth of appellate experience and track record of success in high-stakes matters are why clients, including top financial institutions and tech and energy companies, trust Bob with their most important cases.

 Before joining Orrick, Bob served as one of the leaders of an elite appellate group at the Department of Justice.
-There, in addition to major national security, commercial and administrative law, Bob supervised bankruptcy appeals.
-At Orrick, Bob has continued to handle big ticket cases bankruptcy matters, such as a billion-dollar dispute over whether DHL’s claim was discharged by United’s bankruptcy, appeals from the City of Stockton bankruptcy confirmation, and a Ninth Circuit involving the interplay of the Takings Clause and bankruptcy law.
+There, in addition to major national security, commercial, and administrative law, Bob supervised bankruptcy appeals.
+At Orrick, Bob has continued to handle big ticket bankruptcy matters, such as a billion-dollar dispute over whether DHL’s claim was discharged by United’s bankruptcy, appeals from the City of Stockton bankruptcy confirmation, and a Ninth Circuit matter involving the interplay of the Takings Clause and bankruptcy law.